Pandas dataframe allows you to store data in rows and column format.

 Sort Pandas Dataframe Based on Multiple Columns

-In this section, you’ll learn how to sort pandas dataframe based on multiple columns.
+To sort pandas dataframe based on multiple columns

-You can pass the multiple columns as a list to the by
+• Pass the multiple columns as a list to the by parameter.

 Code